Storm Data: Format

 Storm Data publishes chronological tabulations, narratives, and images for a calendar month, as well as updates to previous publications.
 The format has undergone various changes throughout publication history but consists of reports separated by state subdivided by regions within a state.
 Type of occurrence, location (including municipality and county as well as estimated latitude and longitude), date and time, magnitude of event (i.e. wind speed, Fujita scale rating, Saffir-Simpson Hurricane Scale rating, hail size, storm surge or river crest height, etc.), fatalities and injuries, monetary damages of property and agricultural crops, and descriptions are included.
 For tornadoes, Fujita scale or Enhanced Fujita scale rating is included as well as path length in miles and path width in yards.
-Average path width is listed from 1950-1994 and maximum path width is listed from 1995 to present.
+Average path width is listed from 1950 to 1994 and maximum path width is listed from 1995 to present.
 For fatalities, demographic information such as age and sex are gathered when possible as is the type of location (frame house, mobile home, apartment, outside, vehicle, church, school or other public building, etc.) and/or activity (boating, camping, playing sports, golfing, swimming, bathing, telephoning, construction work, etc.) at time of death.

 Significant waterspouts, funnel cloud sightings, dense fog, dense smoke, dust storms, dust devils, debris flows (such as landslides), avalanches, tsunami and other surf and tide events, volcanic ash, as well as other extreme or unusual weather may also be listed.
 Annual summaries of selected event types are listed in the December issue for older years and in a separate issue for recent years.